Les Baux and the old

 At the beginning of the plateau

-Horst is expecting the duke of Bern, one of the electors
+- Horst is expecting the duke of Bern, one of the electors,

 who can make the difference for Gessler.
-Location: West side of the plateau

 The Dovecote Les Baux

-Below: a drawing of how those pigeonniers must have
+A drawing of how those pigeonniers must have

 looked like a hundred years back.

-The right to own a dovecote was originally a lordly
+The right to own a dovecote was originally a

-privilage that was abolished in Provence at the end of the 17 th century.
-Succulent pigeons were much appreciated fare on noble
+privilage that was abolished in Provence at the end of the

 tables, while their droppings played an important role as fertiliser.
 Not all